L1uv1a/GPS-SMS-rescue-device/README.md

 Link: https://drive.google.com/file/d/1xSD7UWpj91eZNVPeuZxQZ10y7QgZRnc9/view?usp=sharing

 # P/S
 At the moment, the whole device has burned down, so we have no better way to show how it works and its function or even picture.
 We will update as soon as posible.
+This project is more like a idea/testing rather than a complete device.